ivotron/quiho-popper/paper/paper.md

-While the hardware and software specification can serve to describe the performance characteristics of a machine, the real performance characteristics can only feasibly[^feasible] be obtained by executing programs and capturing metrics.
+While the hardware and software specification can serve to describe the performance characteristics of a machine, the real performance characteristics can only feasibly be obtained by executing programs and capturing metrics.
+One can get generate arbitrary performance characteristics by interposing a hardware emulation layer and deterministically associate performance characteristics to each instruction based on specific hardware specs.
+While possible, this is impractical (we are interested in characterizing "real" performance).
 The question then boils down to which programs should we use to characterize performance?
 Ideally, we would like to have many programs that execute every possible opcode mix so that we measure their performance.
 Since this is an impractical solution, an alternative is to create synthetic microbenchmarks that get as close as possible to exercising all the available features of a system.

-[^feasible]: One can get generate arbitrary performance characteristics by interposing a hardware emulation layer and deterministically associate performance characteristics to each instruction based on specific hardware specs.
-While possible, this is impractical (we are interested in characterizing "real" performance).

 \begin{table}\caption{\label{tbl:stressng-categories} List of stressors used in this paper and how they are categorized by `stress-ng`.
 Note that some stressors are part of multiple categories.}
 \footnotesize
 \input{figures/stressng-categories.tex}
 \end{table}

-`stress-ng`[^stress-ng] is a tool that is used to "stress test a computer system in various selectable ways.
+`stress-ng`[@king_stressng_2017] is a tool that is used to "stress test a computer system in various selectable ways.
 It was designed to exercise various physical subsystems of a computer as well as the various operating system kernel interfaces".
 There are multiple stressors for CPU, CPU cache, memory, OS, network and filesystem.